AdobeDocs/developers-animatesdk-docs/ToolObj_object/toolObj6.md

 #### Parameters

-**xmlFile** A string that specifies the name of the XML file that has the description of the tool’s options.
+**xmlFile** A string that specifies the name of the XML file that has the description of the toolâ€™s options.
 The XML file must be placed in the same folder as the JSFL file.

 #### Returns